andreas-legath/teched2025-XP266/exercises/ex1/README.md

 ## Exercise 1 - Setup your Delivery Pipeline and Transport Landscape

-In this exercise, you will define your delivery pipeline in SAP Continuous Integration nand Delivery service, createa job and configure the release step and transport landscape in SAP Cloud Transport Management Service.
+In this exercise, you will define your delivery pipeline in SAP Continuous Integration and Delivery service, create a job and configure the release step and transport landscape in SAP Cloud Transport Management Service.

 # Exercise 1.1 - Open the Continuous Integration and Delivery Service